-Erdafitinib is the first FGFR kinase inhibitor to receive US FDA approval.3 When the FDA approved erdafitinib, it simultaneously approved a companion diagnostic tool to help identify the subgroup of people most likely to benefit from the drug.
+Erdafitinib is the first FGFR kinase inhibitor to receive approval from the US Food and Drug Administration (FDA).
+When the FDA approved erdafitinib, it simultaneously approved a companion diagnostic tool to help identify the subgroup of people most likely to benefit from the drug.
 That’s designed to create a more personalized treatment approach.3

 The diagnostic kit is QIAGEN therascreen®.
 It detects the presence of FGFR in tumor tissue of people with metastatic urothelial cancer.
 If present, the patient may be a candidate for treatment with erdafitinib.1-3

 Erdafitinib can cause ocular disorders (problems with your eyes), including central serous retinopathy (CSR) that’s characterized by retinal pigment epithelial detachment (RPED) resulting in visual field defects.
 Monthly eye exams should be performed during the first 4 months of treatment with erdafitinib, and every 3 months afterward.
 Eye exams should include:1,3

 - Evaluation of visual acuity – how well you see at various distances